The Coton De Tulear originated in Madagascar and is related to the Bichon Frise and the Maltese.

 However, as with many vocal dogs, it’s easy to become so adjusted to random outbursts of barking that you don’t notice it or check in on it.

-As such, even if this little friend tries to bark at any intruders or suspicious behaviour, it might go unnoticed.
+As such, even if this little friend tries to bark at any intruders or suspicious behavior, it might go unnoticed.

 Unfortunately, for this and a few other reasons, the Coton de Tulear isn’t really guard dog material.
 Intelligence and perceptiveness are fantastic qualities for a dog to have, but there’s little this pet can do to back this up.